TechAngelX/SML-Interpreter/README.md

 The method `execute` is also abstract, forcing every concrete subclass to implement it.
 Every instruction has an optional *label* and an *operation code* — that is exactly what is common to every instruction.
-Therefore, these properties (fields) are maintained in the base class of all instructions.
+Therefore, these properties (fields) are maintained in the base class of all instruction.

 ## Tasks